 Charter schools will not meet these challenges by doing more of the same.
 Instead, the sector needs a new wave of innovation to capitalize on the enormous potential charter schools have to improve public education substantially for U.S. students.

-The Mind Trust will award four $250,000 grants through the Charter School Design Challenge to launch innovative, “break the mold” charter schools in Indianapolis.
-Supports include visits to world class schools across the country; expert consulting on school design, school startups and management; and other consulting and research support.
+The Mind Trust has awarded two $250,000 grants through the Charter School Design Challenge to launch innovative, “break the mold” charter schools in Indianapolis.
+Supports include visits to world class schools across the country; expert consulting on school design, school startups, and management; and other consulting and research support.